-Allocations to one or more categories may be adjusted accordingly without notice and at the sole discretion of the SBPC Executive Board of Directors.
+Allocations to one or more categories may be adjusted by \$20,000 without notice and at the sole discretion of the SBPC Board of Directors, in compliance with the ND CDBG Program Distribution Statement, Section IV.

 SCHEDULE

 Applications for emergency/urgent and general Economic Development projects will be accepted any time.
 Please contact SBPC for application requirements.
 All other applications must abide by the following schedule: